Bob Martinez: Early life and career

+Shortly after graduating, he taught at Chamberlain High School for three & half years.
+During his time as a teacher there he became involved with the Hillsborough Classroom Teachers Association.

 HCTA

 In 1965, Martinez was named the executive director of the Hillsborough Classroom Teachers Association (HCTA), the local teachers' union in Hillsborough County.

 In 1968, the HCTA joined the Florida Education Association's statewide teacher strike in support of more education funding and collective bargaining rights for teachers.
 Though the labor action was seemingly unsuccessful in the short term, its goals were gradually met over the following few years through court and legislative actions.
 In 1971, Martinez and the HCTA negotiated the first union contract for Hillsborough County teachers.

 Political career

 In 1974, Martinez unsuccessfully ran for mayor of Tampa against William "Bill" Poe.
 He resigned as executive director of the HCTA in 1975 and was appointed vice-chairman of the Southwest Florida Water Management District by Florida Governor Reubin Askew.
 He also ran Cafe Sevilla, his family's restaurant in West Tampa.

 Mayor of Tampa

 Martinez campaigned for mayor against Poe again in 1979 and won.
 During Martinez's term of office, the city built one of America's first waste-to-energy plants, opened a large performing arts center and a modern convention center, completely reconstructed Lowry Park Zoo, restored the 1915 City Hall building, and annexed thousands of acres of unincorporated land northeast of town that would become the neighborhood of New Tampa.

 Although the mayor's office is nonpartisan, Martinez was known to be a Democrat.
 However, in 1983, he changed his party affiliation to Republican after meeting with Ronald Reagan when the president was in Tampa to give a speech, causing some dismay among local supporters and leading to speculation that he may eventually run for higher office.
 Martinez's national profile increased in 1984, when he delivered a speech at the Republican National Convention, and in 1985, when he was elected to the board of directors of the National League of Cities.